cepdnaclk/e17-6sp-ContactTracingApp/README.md

 ### Communicable

--Based on the covid infection,recovery and death counts prediction in trends are made   (Forecast) -Based on Geo-locations Hotspot identification and spreading rates are identified.
+- Based on the covid infection,recovery and death counts prediction in trends are made   (Forecast)
+- Based on Geo-locations Hotspot identification and spreading rates are identified.
--Based on bluetooth data cluster formation and spread of the cluster is predicted.
+- Based on bluetooth data cluster formation and spread of the cluster is predicted.

 ### Non-Communicable

--Based on the infected , recovered and death counts of specific locations the trend in spread is predicted
+- Based on the infected , recovered and death counts of specific locations the trend in spread is predicted

 ## MACHINE LEARNING WORKFLOW